 Mayor's role and responsibilities

 The mayor is the First Citizen of the London Borough of Harrow.
 The mayor's office is apolitical.
 This means that the mayor is politically neutral.
-He represents the council at civic and ceremonial events.
-His attendance at events can add to their importance.
+They represent the council at civic and ceremonial events.
+Their attendance at events can add to their importance.

 - Attending different types of functions throughout Harrow.